IHE/BPPCm/README.md

 # Proposed Scope

-Much like BPPC does for XDS community.
+Much like BPPC + APPC does for XDS community.
 This Implementation Guide (IG) would do for FHIR community.
 This IG could be used with MHDS, which already has some of the framework for more specific Consents, but BPPCm would be more complete than what is [indicated in MHDS](https://profiles.ihe.net/ITI/MHDS/volume-1.html#1504-mhds-overview).
 This IG could also be used for organization use or community use beyond MHD/XDS, which would include use-cases like QEDm, and IPA.
 This would leverage BasicAudit to record access control decisions and recording of consents.

 This IG would

 1. Define a set of privacy policies with canonical URI and/or code.
 1. Define a set of Consent patterns that are foundational.
 1. Define actors for creation/update of Consent: ????
-   - Consent Creator actor,
+   - Consent Creator/Reader/Updater/Deleter actor,
    - Consent Registry actor,
    - Consent Decision actor, and
    - Consent Enforcement actor.